Essay: D-Day Lessons For Today

-From ancient times, amphibious military invasions are rightly regarded as especially challenging.
-Early summer includes the seventy-second anniversary of the greatest such operation, the Allies’ invasion of France in World War II, on June 6, 1944 – D-Day.
+From ancient times, military professionals rightly regard amphibious invasions as especially challenging.
+We recognize and honor the seventy-fifth anniversary of the greatest such operation, the Allies’ invasion of France in World War II, on June 6, 1944 – D-Day.

 The leadership of Supreme Allied Commander General Dwight D. Eisenhower was crucial.
-Ike demonstrated great executive ability in supervising an unprecedented logistical challenge, and his remarkable interpersonal skills welded and held together the most diverse military alliance in history.
-Related to this, he was able to establish overall unity of command.
-This was never achieved even among the American military in the Pacific, where General Douglas MacArthur pursued one strategic vision, while Navy admirals implemented a different approach.
+Ike demonstrated great executive ability in supervising the enormous logistics, and brilliant interpersonal skill that welded and held together the most diverse military alliance in history.
+Remarkably, he was able to establish overall unity of command.
+This eluded even the American military alone in the Pacific, where Army General Douglas MacArthur pursued one strategic vision, while U.S. Navy admirals implemented a different approach.

-Extensive bombing of transport routes and supply depots in France was viewed by Eisenhower as crucial preparation for the land invasion.
+Extensive bombing of transport routes and supply depots in France was viewed by Eisenhower as crucial preparation.
 Such action would bring an estimated minimum of 60,000 civilian casualties, and perhaps far more.
-For that reason, many American and British air commanders resisted such widespread destruction, arguing for a much more limited effort.
+For various reasons, many American and British air commanders resisted, arguing for a more limited effort.

-Finally, Eisenhower demonstrated truly brilliant imagination.
-During heavy fighting for Sicily in 1943, General George S Patton Jr. slapped two U.S. soldiers suffering extreme combat stress, and in the ensuing intense public maelstrom he was almost fired.
-In reaction, Nazi leaders dismissed the controversy as fabricated propaganda; the German military annually, routinely executed thousands of their own men for various infractions.
+Finally, Eisenhower had brilliant imagination.
+During heavy fighting for Sicily in 1943, General George S Patton Jr. slapped two U.S. soldiers suffering extreme combat stress.
+Intense controversy resulted.
+Nazi leaders dismissed the entire matter as propaganda.
+The German military executed thousands of their own men, as routine.

-Eisenhower responded by isolating Patton in England, to reflect on his behavior while a fictitious army was created around him.
+Ike moved Patton to England, to reflect in isolation.
+Meanwhile, a fictitious army emerged around him.
 Actors were assigned roles, bogus information generated, phony buildings and vehicles constructed.
-The trick worked.
-On D-Day and immediately thereafter, crucial German units were held back, in part because Patton’s (fictitious) forces had not yet moved.
+On D-Day and immediately thereafter, crucial German units remained in reserve, partly because Patton’s (fictitious) forces had not yet moved.

-When Eisenhower died, newly inaugurated President Richard M. Nixon’s insightful eulogy rightly compared him to George Washington: ‘first in war, first in peace and first in the hearts of his countrymen.’
+Eisenhower was a supremely gifted leader of those Americans, and many others as well.
+When he died, President Richard M. Nixon’s eulogy compared him to George Washington: “first in war, first in peace and first in the hearts of his countrymen.”